anin-4/Healthify/README.md

-# Calorie Tracker App
+# Healtify - Calorie Tracker App

-Calorie Tracker App is a native android app which allows the user to track the amout of Calories they are consuming.
+Healtify is a native android app which allows the user to track the amout of Calories they are consuming.
 It not only tracks the calories but also shows how much of fat, protein and carbs they have consumed and how much they should be doing.